lsahn-gh/babelian/docs/INSTALL.md

 At Linux/Mac OS X, the Python is installed by default.
-so you don't have to install `Python` in another way.
+so you don't need to install `Python` in another way.
 Let's install `Babelian`.

+## Check Python
+In terminal, type `python -V`.
+then you can see your python version.

 ## Install by pip
 pip is a manager program of Python that can control some modules easily.